-Italian prosecutor in Egypt to discuss probe into student's killing
+Italian prosecutor holds talks in Egypt over probe into student's killing

-CAIRO Italy's deputy chief prosecutor arrived in Cairo on Tuesday to discuss developments in the investigation into the killing of Italian student Giulio Regeni, sources at Cairo airport said.
+CAIRO (Reuters) - Italian and Egyptian prosecutors discussed Egypt's investigation into the killing of an Italian student on Tuesday and called the talks "positive", after months of rising tension as Rome complained about a lack of cooperation from Cairo.

-Regeni, who was doing postgraduate research into Egyptian trade unions, was last seen by his friends on Jan.
+Giulio Regeni, who was doing postgraduate research into Egyptian trade unions, was last seen by his friends on Jan.
 25. His body, showing signs of torture, was found in a roadside ditch on the outskirts of Cairo on Feb.
 3.

-Deputy chief prosecutor Sergio Colaiocco will meet Egyptian Public Prosecutor Nabil Sadek and other senior judicial and security officials, according to the sources, who participated in welcoming the Italian delegation at the airport.

-Italy has repeatedly complained that Egyptian authorities have not cooperated to find those responsible for the 28-year-old student's murder.
-In April, it withdrew its ambassador to Egypt for consultations.
+Amid accusations from rights groups that Egyptian security services appeared responsible for the 28-year-old Regeni's death, Italy complained that Egyptian authorities were not cooperating to find the perpetrators.
+In April, Rome withdrew its ambassador to Cairo for consultations.

+Italian deputy chief prosecutor Sergio Colaiocco met Egyptian Public Prosecutor Nabil Sadek in Cairo on Tuesday and invited him to visit Rome in December for further talks and to meet Regeni's parents, a statement by the two sides said.

+"During the meeting amid a positive atmosphere, the two parties discussed the latest developments in the investigation and renewed their commitment to direct cooperation in uncovering the mystery of the incident and achieving justice for the victim," the statement said.

-The Italian Senate voted in June to halt supplies to Egypt of spare parts for F16 warplanes in protest against what some senators said was the slow pace of investigation.
+In protest at the perceived sluggishness of the investigation, the Italian Senate voted in June to halt supplies to Egypt of spare parts for F16 warplanes.

-Italy was Egypt's fourth-largest trade partner in terms of imports and exports in 2015, according to Egypt's statistics agency CAPMAS.
+Italy was Egypt's fourth largest trade partner in terms of imports and exports in 2015, according to Egypt's statistics agency CAPMAS.
 The Senate vote was Italy's first commercial step against Cairo over the Regeni case.

 Human rights groups have said that torture marks, including cigarette burns, cuts and contusions, indicated Regeni died at the hands of the security forces, an allegation Cairo denies.